JoinColony/mock-oracle/README.md

-# Mock Reputation Miner
+# Mock Oracle

 A raw version of the [colonyNetwork](https://github.com/JoinColony/colonyNetwork)'s [reputation miner](https://github.com/JoinColony/colonyNetwork/tree/develop/packages/reputation-miner), used for local [dapp](https://github.com/JoinColony/colonyDapp) testing

-A rough outline of this is working, is that it takes the avaible `ganache-accounts` from the file generated when `ganache` starts and mocks reputation for each one.
+A rough outline of this is working, is that it takes the available `ganache-accounts` from the file generated when `ganache` starts and mocks reputation for each one.

 This is done to keep this pretty independent and not needing it to be havily integrated with either the server or the network.